PRAkTIKal24/PHAZE/README.md

 uv run phaze --list-benchmarks
 ```

 Alternatively, you can manually install the `maturin` based rust backend and then added the required `.pth` file that the `dev_setup.py` file will take care for you.
+You might have to create the venv yourself using `uv venv` and source it to begin installation.

 ```bash
 # Option 2: Manual installation